Skip to main content

 Programs Integrated with Group Health Plans

 PHI is legally protected data.
-The group is considered a “covered entity” under HIPAA, bound by strict rules regarding the use and disclosure of your information.
+The group health plan is considered a “covered entity” under HIPAA, bound by strict rules regarding the use and disclosure of your information.
 In this scenario, a legal and operational firewall must exist between the health plan and the employer.

 Your employer, in its capacity as an employer, is on the other side of that firewall.
-They are not permitted to see your personal simply because they are your employer.
+They are not permitted to see your personal health data simply because they are your employer.
 This structure is designed to prevent your health status from influencing employment decisions, promotions, or the workplace environment.

 Programs Offered Directly by the Employer

 Conversely, a wellness program offered by an employer directly, separate from the group health plan, operates outside of HIPAA’s protections.
-The you share in this context is not considered PHI.
+The health information you share in this context is not considered PHI.
 This is a crucial distinction.

 The data might be collected by the employer or a third-party vendor, and the rules governing its use are defined by the terms of the program and these other applicable laws.
 The absence of HIPAA’s direct oversight creates a different landscape for data privacy, one that requires careful consideration of the company’s own policies and the reputation of any vendors involved.